zuhlke/engineering-posts/drafts/staying-ahead-of-the-competition-with-htap.md

 [SAP HANA](https://www.sap.com/products/technology-platform/hana/what-is-sap-hana.html) is another long-standing database that focuses on fast analytical responses while supporting transactions.
 Additionally, PingCAP has extended its highly scalable key-value store, TiKV, to support analytical queries via its open-source [TiDB](https://www.pingcap.com/tidb/) solution.
 Microsoft has also added support for near real-time analytics to [SQL Server](https://learn.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-overview?view=sql-server-ver16) and [Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/synapse-link), while Google recently announced [AlloyDB](https://cloud.google.com/alloydb) for Postgres, a cloud solution that claims to be 100x faster for analytical queries.
 Snowflake has also introduced [Unistore](https://www.snowflake.com/en/data-cloud/workloads/unistore/), a cloud-based platform that offers HTAP capabilities.

-# What are the benefits of using HTAP?
+## What are the benefits of using HTAP?

 - **Real-time analysis of data**: An insurance company implemented HTAP to enable real-time risk analysis and significantly improved their analytical query performance from 50x to 200x.
 This is just one example of the true power of real-time data in a competitive business environment where quick decisions are crucial.
 HTAP facilitates real-time analytics, enabling businesses to make informed decisions faster.

 - **Reduce complexity**: Forrester Research estimates that by 2024, the number of enterprises adopting HTAP seeking a common data platform that is easier to manage will double.
 Many companies are looking for alternatives because managing multiple data sources, systems, and processes is a challenging task with a lot of pitfalls.
 By having all the data stored in a single database, businesses can easily access, analyze, and manage their data.
 When using HTAP, companies can ensure that they have a single source of truth for their data.
 Having a single copy of the data simplifies data management and reduces the risk of errors and inconsistencies.

-- **Cost-effective**: A company with a focus on software automation for marketing, reduced more than 50% of the costs by avoiding moving data between multiple systems.
+- **Cost-effective**: A company with a focus on software automation for marketing reduced more than 50% of the costs by avoiding moving data between multiple systems.
 Switching to an HTAP solution can help save on costs by combining transactional and analytical processing on the same database system.
 These costs include, among others, hardware, training, software licenses, and maintenance.
 It also eliminates the need to operate and transfer data between separate systems, which can be costly, time-consuming, and error-prone.

-# When should I avoid using HTAP?
+## When should I avoid using HTAP?

 - **Single workload**: If your business only has one type of workload, either transactional or analytical, then using HTAP may not be necessary.
 HTAP is designed to handle both workloads efficiently in a single database.
 In this case, opting for an HTAP solution can increase operational costs and complexity without providing any benefits.